-- Manufacturer A liable manufacturer can include big multi-national companies or smaller individual parties.
-This includes anyone involved in the marketing or design of the product.
+A liable manufacturer can include bug multi-national companies or smaller individual parties.
+This includes anyone involved in the marketing or design or of the product.

-- Retailer A retailer who sells an item is implying the product is safe and suitable for use.
+A retailer who sells an item is implying that the product is safe and suitable for use.
 If the consumer purchases a defective item, even if it is not purchased from the manufacturer, the retailer can be held liable for damages.